Coherently synchronized oscillations in many-body localization

 To estimate $\omega_\text{sync}$, we treat $h^\text{eff}_j$ for $j\leq j_0$ as perturbations in the $\eta$ chain itself, resulting in $\omega_\text{sync}\approx 2\big|\prod_{j\leq j_0}h^\text{eff}_j/\prod_{\langle ij\rangle,j \leq j_0}J^\text{eff}_{ij}\big|$~\cite{Mbeng2024,Olund2025}.
 In the simplest case where $\xi\lesssim1$ and all sites are active, this becomes $\omega_\text{sync}\approx \omega_1(0)\omega_2(0)\cdots\omega_{j_0}(0)/\Delta^{j_0-1}$, where $\omega_j(0)$ indicates the dominated frequency of site $j$ at $\Delta=0$.
 However, unless $\xi\ll 1$, $\omega_j(0)$ may not be strictly increasing with $j$, making $j_0$ ill-defined.
 To obtain a more accurate estimation, we sort the frequencies by letting $\tilde\omega_j$ be the $j$th smallest $\omega_j(0)$, and then estimate $j_0$ and $\omega_\text{sync}$ by

 This should be a good approximation for $\Delta\ll 1$, where perturbation theory works, and the higher order terms of the $\eta$ chain are negligible.

 The synchronization in the FM region is due to spontaneous symmetry breaking of the Ising symmetry $\prod_j\eta_j^x$, which comes from the mirror symmetry of the original chain.
 Thus, a natural order parameter to characterize the synchronization transition is the correlator $\langle\eta^z_i\eta^z_j\rangle$, whose long-time average for a $\eta^z$ basis state approaches a finite value if $\eta_i$ and $\eta_j$ are coherently synchronized, and zero otherwise.
 As only $\sigma_i$ are the direct observables, one can approximately use $\langle\sigma^z_i\sigma^z_j\rangle$ as the order parameter for $\xi\lesssim 1$.
+A related concept has been discussed in Ref.~\cite{thomas2018quantum}.

 Even in the regime where $\Delta$ cannot be treated perturbatively, synchronization is expected to persist.
 To see this, let the unperturbed Hamiltonian be the full $H_0+PH_0P$ with only $H_{\rm cp}$ as a perturbation.
 Assuming no accidental degeneracies, the unperturbed eigenspaces with some active sites are two-fold degenerate.
 The degeneracy is then lifted by the off-diagonal element $t$, and the perturbed eigenstates become a pair of cat states, implying synchronization with $\omega_\text{sync}\approx |2t|$ (note that the sites very near the center bond may still be unsynchronized since $H_{\rm cp}$ cannot be treated as a perturbation at the center).